jeremejazz/gospelslides/content/presentations/gods-simple-plan-of-salvation/index.md

 <span class="redtext">"God be merciful to me a sinner."</span>

----
+{{< fragment >}}
 Just pray:

->"Oh God, I know I am a sinner, I believe Jesus was my substitute when he died on the Cross.
+*"Oh God, I know I am a sinner, I believe Jesus was my substitute when he died on the Cross.
 I believe His shed blood, death, burial, and resurrection were for me, I now receive Him as my Savior.
 I thank You for the forgiveness of my sins, the gift of salvation and everlasting life, because of Your merciful grace.
-Amen."
+Amen."*
+{{< /fragment >}}

 ---